Scott A. Margolin '99 Lecture in Environmental Affairs

 In 1998, the Environmental Affairs Lecture was named in honor of Scott A. Margolin, of the Middlebury College Class of 1999.
 In his one year here, Scott established himself as a dedicated student of Environmental Studies, a leader in Environmental Quality and other student affairs, and an outstanding writer.
 He lives in our memory.

-2012 - Jerome Nriagu, professor of Environmental Health Sciences, University of Michigan School of Public Health.
-View video
+2012 - Jerome Nriagu, professor of Environmental Health Sciences, University of Michigan School of Public Health (video)

-2011 - Antwi Akom, professor of Urban Sociology and Africana Studies at San Francisco State University
+2011 - Antwi Akom, professor of Urban Sociology and Africana Studies, San Francisco State University

-2010 - John Elder, professor of Environmental Studies and English and American Literature, Middlebury College.
-View video
+2010 - John Elder, professor of Environmental Studies and English and American Literature, Middlebury College (video)

 2007 - Barry Lopez, essayist and nature writer

 2006 - Michael E. Mann, Director, Penn State Earth System Science Center (video)

 2005 - Eileen Claussen, President, Pew Center on Global Climate Change